 Because there's a growing movement towards locally produced fabrics.
 In the United States, this sentiment is especially popular, with fabric and apparel manufacturers using their "Made in America" status as a powerful marketing tool.
 The largest fabric and apparel producer in the United States, American Apparel, has long emphasized it's anti-sweatshop stance, and on the company Web site, they point out that their average employee makes $12 per hour.
 Their fabric and clothing is shipped worldwide, and presents one of the first real competitors to the Asian and Indian fabric markets.

-To learn more about fabric creation, apparel manufacturing and the fashion industry, see some of the links on the next page.
+To learn more about fabric creation, apparel manufacturing and the fashion industry, see some of the links below.